cnlohr/badderapple/README.md

 | Original Ordering, gzip -9    | 146191 (46.4%) | **94440 (29.9%)** |
 | Reordered, gzip -9            | **119046 (37.7%)** | 114779 (36.4%) |

-I have no explaination for this...
+💭I have no explaination for this...
 Well, what I can say is at least with *my* compression algorithms, the left-to-right, top-to-bottom, frame-at-a-time ordering provides the most compression by a reasonable clip.

 I have to stress that both the original data and reordered data expresses the **exact** same data, it is just stored in `[frame][y][x]` verses `[y][x][frame]`.